abbeygirl/nzedb/Fedora-Install-Guide.md

 ## Initial test

 Point your browser to the defined IP/hostname.
 You should be automatically redirected to the install script.
+Walk through the Pre-Flight checks and correct any possible issues.

 **Not Finished!**